-To do this, you will want to make sure beer is not going to flow out.
-Shut off the CO2 and remove the coupler from the keg.
-The coupler has a check ball, but may allow some beer to flow back out.
+- Shut off the CO2 and remove the coupler from the keg to prevent beer from flowing when you disassemble the faucet.
+The coupler has a check ball, to prevent back flow spillage but some may spill out.
 Be prepared for a little spillage from beer left in the line.

 It is recommended that you clean your faucet in between kegs to prevent this from happening.
 It also may happen in between pours depending on the beer.
 Each beer reacts a little different, so there is not exact timeline to how frequently this may happen.

 Perlick makes a faucet that prevents this from happening.
-These are available on kegerator.com.
+These are available at our retail partner kegerator.com.